aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/network-config-doc.rst

 =======================
 ROS offers the ability to have a two-way communication network between different ROS nodes.
 All what you have to do is to know the IP address for the ROS master node and the IPs for other ROS nodes.

-.. tip :: For Ubuntu users: to know the IP address for your device in the network you are connected to, you can open a terminal and type "ifconfig" and you will find something similar to the following:
+.. tip :: For Ubuntu users: to know the IP address for your device in the network you are connected to, you can open a terminal and type ``ifconfig`` and you will find something similar to the following:

 .. code-block:: bash